 04. Refine your creative if necessary

-If you’re ad isn’t as effective as you expected it to be even after you’ve made changes to your audience, you may want to look to your video creative next.
+If your ad isn’t as effective as you expected it to be even after you’ve made changes to your audience, you may want to look to your video creative next.
 Something as simple as shortening the ad, changing the intro, or removing the call to action can help the ad’s effectiveness.

 05. Add the Google Ads Conversion pixel to your site